 What to Expect

-- Do not eat or drink for at least eight hours before the procedure.
+- Do not have nutrition or fluids for at least eight hours before the procedure.

 - Arrange for a ride to and from the hospital.